 On the other hand, CentOS was born as a clone of Red Hat Enterprise Linux, and it has always been used in the servers area as its main objective.

 So if you use Ubuntu, you can install MySQL by typing this command in a terminal session:

 Then, after typing the user’s password, it will start the download and subsequent installation.

 On the other hand, CentOS does not include MySQL by default in its repositories.
-However, it is easy to add MySQL repository to install it.
-First, switch to the root user and then, add the repository.
+However, it is easy to add the MySQL repository to install it.
+First, switch to the root user and then add the repository.

 $ su $ yum install https://dev.mysql.com/get/mysql80-community-release-el7-2.noarch.rpm

 Now, you can install MySQL on CentOS.
 Just type the following command: